Phoenix Wrongful Termination Lawyers

 Not all unfair terminations are grounds for a lawsuit.
 It is important to obtain legal advice if you have concerns about a discharge.

-If you need to consult a wrongful termination lawyer in Scottsdale or Phoenix, contact The Zoldan Law Group PLLC to schedule an appointment.
+If you need to consult a lawyer, contact The Zoldan Law Group to schedule an appointment.
 We can answer your questions and help you develop a strategy for the resolution of the problem.

 What Qualifies as Wrongful Termination?